NATIONAL GREAT AMERICAN POT PIE DAY – September 23

 HOW TO OBSERVE #GreatAmericanPotPieDay

-There are several ways to celebrate!
+We know you love celebrating all kinds of pie!
+This day allows you to celebrate another version, a savory kind.
 Invite the family to help make homemade pot pies.
-Go out to eat and order one from your favorite country restaurant.
+Or, go out to eat and order one from your favorite country restaurant.
 Or, pick up some frozen pot pies at the grocery store.
 The broad selection will satisfy everyone.

 Give this recipe a try.
 Chicken Pot Pie IX